fgraciani/fixm_user_manual/docs/whole.md

 | **Important note**                | Being syntactically valid against the FIXM Core XML Schemas implies the FIXM Core hierarchy is respected.
 FIXM Core is not expected to be used only as a library of flight datatypes.                                                                                                                                           |
 | **How to check this**             | The content of a message, or relevant part thereof, validates without error against the FIXM Core XML schemas when tested / parsed by XML validation tools.                                                                                                                                                                     |

-?> Example of FIXM core usage satisfying the requirement on data structure
+?> Example of FIXM core usage satisfying the requirement on data structure:

 ```xml
 <fx:aerodrome>